Inazuma Eleven (video game): Plot

 The team then move onto the Football Frontier nationals, but learn they will be unable to compete without a coach.
-Detective Onigawara points Endou in the direction of a man named Seigou Hibiki, who used to be part of Raimon's team from forty years ago, the Inazuma Eleven.
-He explains that the team was coached by Endou's grandfather Daisuke, and that they were an unstoppable soccer team.
-This excites Endou, until Hibiki tells him about how their run was ended when their bus crashed on the way to their last Football Frontier match, injuring the players and preventing them from competing.
+Detective Smith points Mark in the direction of a man named Seymour Hillman, who used to be part of Raimon's team from forty years ago, the Inazuma Eleven.
+He explains that the team was coached by Mark's grandfather David, and that they were an unstoppable soccer team.
+This excites Mark, until Hillman tells him about how their run was ended when their bus crashed on the way to their last Football Frontier match, injuring the players and preventing them from competing.

-Despite his past, Hibiki agrees to be the team's coach, and also gets the team training with the now-elderly members of the Inazuma Eleven.
-This training helps them win their next few matches, along with the assistance of Kidou, who joins them after Teikoku is crushed by Zeus Junior High, who, unbeknownst to them, is being led by Kageyama.
+Despite his past, Hillman agrees to be the team's coach, and also gets the team training with the now-elderly members of the Inazuma Eleven.
+This training helps them win their next few matches, along with the assistance of Jude, who joins them after Royal is crushed by Zeus Junior High, who, unbeknownst to them, is being led by Dark.
 Zeus also continue to win all their games, each time leaving their opponents unable to continue.
 This means the final will be Raimon versus Zeus.

 When Raimon arrive at the stadium for the finals (which is a floating palace in the sky), they see the members of Zeus drinking a so-called 'ambrosia', which turns out to be filled with drugs to improve their abilities.
 The first half begins, and Zeus begin winning instantly thanks to the ambrosia; benching most of the players and scoring goal after goal.
-As the first half ends, Natsumi realises that the drinks are spiked, and goes to switch the drinks with regular water.
+As the first half ends, Nelly realises that the drinks are spiked, and goes to switch the drinks with regular water.
 Her plan succeeds, and Zeus are forced to play through the remainder of the game as a normal team, allowing Raimon to seize victory and win the Football Frontier.